-Nowadays, everyone wants to protect their computer and mobile devices (tablet and smartphone) as best they can.
-However, even if you have taken precautions by installing an anti-virus, it is possible that your devices may one day be hacked.
-How can you determine if one of your devices was hacked?
-What to do if this happens?
-Discover below our practical advice on how to act quickly.
+Today, everyone wants to protect their devices as best they can.
+However, even if you have installed an anti-virus, your devices may get hacked.
+How do you know if you were?
+What to do if was?
+Discover our practical advice on how to act quickly.

 Hacking: identifying the signs

 There is no exact method for determining if your device, be it a computer, tablet or smartphone, has been hacked.
-However, hackers often do leave behind little signs.
+However, hackers often do leave behind traces.
 We have listed the most common of these for you.

 1. For computers:

-- Your navigator redirects you to websites that are of no interest to you, or your homepage has changed.
+- Your navigator redirects you to unsolicited websites, or your homepage has changed

 2. For mobile devices:

-- You see unauthorised charges on your invoice to premium SMS numbers.
+- You see unauthorized charges on your invoice to premium numbers

 3. For both types:

-A few simple action can be taken quickly if you suspect hacking.
-Especially if this is a personal device.
+Take some simple actions quickly if you suspect hacking.
+Especially on a personal device.
 If you think your work computer has been hacked, it is best not to take action yourself.
 It is safer to report the concert to your employer by contacting the help desk or notifying your manager, for example.